OspreyX/plottable-website/tutorials/index.md

 The majority of the code in `barChart.js` follows what we did in previous tutorials.
 We create axes, scales, plots, and projectors before putting everything into a table to create the chart.
-The new classes used in this example are the Ordinal scale and the Bar plot.
+The new classes used in this example are the Category scale and the Bar plot.

 As always, we start by defining our scales.
-Here, since this is a bar chart, we want the x scale to be ordinal, and the y scale can remain linear.
+Here, since this is a bar chart, we want the x scale to be Category, and the y scale can remain linear.

 {% highlight javascript %}